MJLMills/rhorix/conversion_scripts/README.md

 Contains functions for reading from AIMAll's .*viz formats and creating corresponding objects.

 *parseMgpviz* - Master routine for parsing contents of an .mgpviz file.

+The remainder of the subroutines in this module have obvious function given their names.

 parseRingSurfacesFromMgpviz